-Study characterizes epigenetic signatures of autism in brain tissueNovember 7th, 2011 in Psychology & Psychiatry /
+Study characterizes epigenetic signatures of autism in brain tissueNovember 7, 2011 in Medicine & Health / Psychology & Psychiatry

 Neurons in the prefrontal cortex of individuals with autism show changes at numerous sites across the genome, according to a study being published Online First by the Archives of General Psychiatry.